The Ministry of Education in New Zealand regulates and funds early childhood education and care services.

 The Education Ministry advises Government ministers on early childhood education policy.
 It has a major responsibility for policy analysis, forecasting, and reporting of trends and threats.

-It must follow the direction of the Minister who sits within or outside of Cabinet who holds the portfolio for Education.
-This is almost always a Minister who sits within Cabinet and is the Minister of Education rather than an associate minister.
+It must follow the direction of the Minister who holds the portfolio for Education.

 For example, Government policy was to increase children's participation in ECE so the Ministry of Education worked out that it should allow and encourage ECE providers to set the minimum hours of enrolment at 20 hours instead of setting a rule that services signing up to the scheme must be flexible and allow parents to access any amount of hours up to 20 for free.